 Industry peer groups applaud our Orthopaedic & Spine Institute for its quality of care and treatment.
 Recent honors include:

 Designated Institute of Quality For Spine, Hip and Knee surgery by the Aetna Institutes of Quality for Orthopaedic Care.

 Achieved status as a Blue Distinction Center for Spine Surgery and Knee and Hip Replacement by CareFirst BlueCross BlueShield.

-When you have joint replacement surgery, supervised rehabilitation is required.
+When you have spine surgery, supervised rehabilitation is often necessary.
 Our rehabilitation experts help patients get back to a normal life as safely and quickly as possible.

 Call 410-368-2800 or click here for more information.

 View interactive 3D animations of orthopaedic surgical procedures.